softsideoftech/content/pages/corporate-honeymoon.md

 > _How I'm a great coach or why I'm a terrible coach (so many reasons)._

 These thoughts are often implicit, below the surface of my awareness.
-Just like my vision for Clara was.
+I'm not conciously aware that I have them, but they inform my feelings and beliefs.
+Just like my idealistic vision for Clara shaped my decisions without me realizing it.

 Our mental stories are a powerful tool.
 As leaders, we can use them to paint a picture of a better future and motivate ourselves and others to act on it.